Istimis

 Istimis (Истимис) is a rural locality (a selo) and the administrative center of Istimissky Selsoviet of Klyuchevsky District, Altai Krai, Russia.
 The population was 604 as of 2016.
 There are 7 streets.

 Geography

-Istimis is located 17 km northeast of Klyuchi (the district's administrative centre) by road.
+Istimis lies in the Kulunda Steppe, near lake Krivaya Puchina to the north and lake Shukyrtuz to the southeast.
+It is located 17 km northeast of Klyuchi (the district's administrative centre) by road.
 Novopoltava is the nearest rural locality.

 Ethnicity

 The village is inhabited by Ukrainians and others.